The night I turned 31 years of age I broke in my mother’s arms. It was January 31st, 1996.

 As I settled in with my music, some snacks and a boring book for the journey, a young mother jostled onto the bus with an infant.
 Mother and child sat across the aisle from me, and I prayed the child was a happy traveler, and even that she would sleep for the duration of our journey north.
 The baby gurgled and giggled as her mother made big eyes and smiled widely at her daughter.
 As I watched mother and child, I couldn’t help but wonder if my mother had ever been that playful with me or my sisters.
 It wasn’t in her nature to be warm or silly.
 I am not sure why my mother ever had children except that it was expected that young women in the 1960s would become virgin brides and mothers immediately after the wedding.
 Women, especially young, Catholic women who were not going to become nuns, would marry and have a family.

-When the bus reached Ballyshannon, Letterkenny, the driver announced that it was the final stop and ordered all passengers to disembark.
+When the bus reached Ballyshannon, LetterKenny, the driver announced that it was the final stop and ordered all passengers to disembark.
 I clamoured off the bus, and looked for my uncle, but I suspected that I was not at the correct stop.
 I felt that I had further north to travel.
 When I failed to find my uncle at the depot, I walked up and down the main street of the small town looking for him.
-This reinforced my certainty that I had disembarked at the wrong place.
+I was certain that I had disembarked at the wrong place.
 I was in Ballyshannon, Letterkenny and not in Letterkenny itself.
 When I walked back to the bus depot I saw that it was closed.
 It became apparent that I would not be going any further north that day.

 “Never heard of it, darlin’.”

 No one I asked knew where Glenvar was located.
 I wandered the streets of Ballyshannon, looking for a phone box to use.
-I found one inside a local pub, and called my Uncle Pádraic.
+I found one inside a local pub and called my Uncle Frank.